yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 The preceding command automatically determines the data placement constraint based on the `--cloud_location` of each node in the cluster.
 If there are three or more zones available in the cluster, the `configure` command configures the cluster to survive at least one availability zone failure.
 Otherwise, it outputs a warning message.

-The replication factor of the cluster defaults to 3.
+The RF of the cluster defaults to 3.

 You can set the data placement constraint manually and specify preferred regions using the `--constraint_value` flag, which takes the comma-separated value of `cloud.region.zone:priority`.
 For example: